ejohane/turbokit/project_starter_cli_spec.md

-# Project Starter CLI — Full Specification
+# Turbokit CLI — Full Specification

 A complete end‑to‑end specification for a Turborepo‑based project generator CLI using Bun, TypeScript, React, Expo, Hono, Storybook, Husky, and consistent shared configuration.